 Economic and Foreign Investment Risks in Lebanon

-From this analysis, the business environment of Leban is currently unsuitable for foreign investors.
+From this overview, the business environment of Leban is currently unsuitable for foreign investors.
 This owes to the worsening cases of insecurity fueled by internal conflicts of the countries neighbor, Syria and entrance of refugees to the country.
 This insecurity, coupled with the tightening of US financial policies have subsequently affected all sectors of the economy alongside its key drivers such as tourism, real estate and other important sectors.
 Instability is the greatest hindrance to economic progress and when there is no economic growth; households will not have the purchasing power to buy goods and services.
 This will consequently affect businesses whether local or international since they will find it hard to be sustained.

 The instability of the country will also affect the instability of businesses which will risk being vandalized by malicious persons who will take advantage of the security situation.
 It should also be taken into consideration that when households have low purchasing power, they will not be able to buy many products and services and thus businesses will be affected.

 In this perspective, I will therefore advise Ravi and Keith not to hurry in invest in Lebanon due to the concerns raised.
 Instead, the duo should wait until the security situation normalizes alongside the economic prospect so that they can be sure of reaping from their investment.
 Otherwise, the risk they will be subjecting themselves to will be too high.